 It has been informed by intelligence on new markets, government policies and climate change impacts and is regularly updated to ensure that these risks are constantly examined and addressed to minimize possible financial impacts.
 Part of our risk management strategies is our Business Continuity Plan (BCP) which identifies potential risks and impacts of various types of business and operational disruptions on the Company's operations, and outlines actions needed to be implemented to mitigate those risks.
 The plan aims to facilitate immediate recovery and continuity of business operations as well as the protection of personnel and assets, so they can function in the event of any possible operational and climate-related risks.
-Implementation of this strategy is headed by our Board Risk Oversight Committee (BROC), and assisted by the Head of the Legal Department, Corporate Secretary, Financial Controller, Audit and Risk Officer, and the Chief Technical Officer.
+Implementation of this strategy is headed by our Board Risk Oversight Committee (BROC), and assisted by the Head of the Legal Department, Chief Finance Officer, Chief Information Officer, and the Chief Technical Officer.

-Other actions contained in our BCP that we have started implementing are formation of a Crisis Management Plan considering climate-related risks, provision of incidental expenses associated with such risks, conduct of regular emergency drills and continuation of providing medical insurance to our employees.
+Other actions contained in our BCP that we have started implementing are formation of a Crisis Management Plan considering climate-related risks and conduct of regular emergency drills and continuation of providing medical insurance to our employees.
 For incident management, we have equipped contingency vehicles and business continuity responders.